ISSArt-LLC/ISSArt-LLC.github.io/posts/2022-04-11-crowdsourcing-in-machine-learning.md

 Results:

 1. The task was too complicated:
-    a) a small number of contractors agreed to do the task;
+    1. a small number of contractors agreed to do the task;
-    b) detection quality ~50%, classification – less than 30%;
+    2. detection quality ~50%, classification – less than 30%;
-    c) most of the defects were marked as first class;
+    3. most of the defects were marked as first class;
-    d) contractors complained about lack of time (10 minutes).
+    4. contractors complained about lack of time (10 minutes).
 2. The interface wasn't contractor-friendly – a lot of classes, long instruction.

 Result: the task was stopped before it was completed.
 The best solution is to divide the task into two projects: